 Before You Go: Packing and Meal Prep

 Give the kids the responsibility of packing their own camping gear, (SEE: Free printable packing list and activity sheet), as this will help encourage them to get excited about the trip if they weren't already!
-The Chameleon Pack and Goanna Pack are smaller-sized bags, making them perfect for the little ones to pack a few of their favourite outdoor toys and activities.
+The Lite 10L Day Pack is a smaller-sized bag, making it perfect for the little ones to pack a few of their favourite outdoor toys and activities.
 Note: Don't forget to take a few indoor games for those potential rainy days too.

 Though part of the novelty of camping is being able to catch your own dinner and cook up a campfire storm, if you're not familiar with cooking over the fire, camping with kids may not be the time to try out a new culinary meal.
 Pre-planning simple meals you know your children already like will save you in time and stress if your freshly caught barramundi doesn't quite turn out!
 A little tip: You can never have too many snacks!